kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 ### supplementary

-The supplementary urgency indicates a response that is helpful to the client using a composition of HTTP responses, even though the response itself is not mandatory for using those responses.
+The supplementary urgency indicates a response that is helpful to the client using a composition of responses, even though the response itself is not mandatory for using those responses.

 For example, inline images (i.e., images being fetched and displayed as part of